smarthomerocks/TinyOWC/README.md

 The saved devices will then be sampled by the Tiny-OWC every XX-seconds and displayed on the LCD display.

 If no devices are found, check all cables!
-If scanning never finish, press the reset-button and initialize another scan, if the error persists then there are problem with the communication between the TTGO ESP32 board and the DS2480-circuit on the Tiny-OWC board, check components and solderings!
+If scanning never finish, press the reset-button and initialize another scan, if the error persists then there are problem with the communication between the TTGO ESP32 board and the DS2480-circuit on the Tiny-OWC board, check components and soldering!

 ## Status page